-Description: When a conclusion is assumed not because it is probably true, but because it is possible that it is true, no matter how improbable.
+Description: When a conclusion is assumed not because it is probably true or it has not been demonstrated to be impossible, but because it is possible that it is true, no matter how improbable.

 X is possible.